HomeOnMars/projektoOmnijo/teknikoj/Unuoj.md

   \approx 7.8525_D \  \textrm{m}
 $$

-The Utroj is calilbrated such that 1U is approximately 8 meters, while the speed of light $c = 300 \ 0000_H \textrm{U/Ŝ}$ precisely
+Utroj are calilbrated such that 1U is approximately 8 meters, while the speed of light $c = 300 \ 0000_H \textrm{U/Ŝ}$ precisely
 under the [time definition Ŝ](#tempo).